astronomer/astro-docs/ac/next/install-vm.md

 - postgresql
 - systemd

+If you're Debian-based, run ` sudo apt-get install <package1> <package-2> ... <package-x>` to do so.
+If you're running RedHat Linux, run `$ yum install <package>`.

 You also need a database that is accessible to all the machines that will run your Airflow instance.
-While this guide walks through the process for configuring a PostgreSQL database, Airflow is compatible with all of the following databases:
+This guide walks through the process for configuring a PostgreSQL database, but Airflow is compatible with all of the following databases:

 - PostgreSQL: 9.6, 10, 11, 12, 13
 - MySQL: 5.7, 8
 - SQLite: 3.15.0+

+> **Note:** MySQL 5.7 is compatible with Airflow, but is not recommended for users running Airflow 2.0+, as it does not support the ability to run more than 1 Scheduler.
+If you'd like to leverage Airflow's new [Highly-Available Scheduler](https://www.astronomer.io/blog/airflow-2-scheduler), make sure you're running MySQL 8.0+.

 Lastly, you will need to run the following three Airflow components: